victorchanglee/SpinVibe/docs/paper.md

 architectures.[@Bayliss2022; @Wojnar2024] In contrast to solid-state
-defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers to systematically tailor their electronic, magnetic, and vibrational properties.
-However, the practical implementation of molecular qubits is limited by decoherence and relaxation processes, which shorten the time window over which quantum information can be stored and manipulated.
+defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers to systematically tailor their electronic, magnetic, and vibrational properties.[@Laorenza2022] However, the practical implementation of molecular qubits is limited by decoherence and relaxation processes, which shorten the time window over which quantum information can be stored and manipulated.